meagerfindings/meagerfindings.com/_posts/2018-08-18-saving-money-on-cell-phone-plans.md

 hide: true
 ---

-Cell phone plans, love 'em or hate 'em.
-They are simultaneously a blessing and curse.
+Cell phone plans, love 'em or hate 'em, lets explore some options on slashing your phone bill.

 ## Verizon